10code14/10code14.github.io/content/en/_index.md

             color: "#000"

         - title: IT Infrastructure
-          content: IT 환경을 운영하고 관리하는 데 필요한 소프트웨어, 하드웨어, 서비스 및 IT 자원의 조합을 관리
+          content: Manages the combination of software, hardware, services and IT resources required to operate and manage an IT environment.
           align: center
           background:
             image: